 Keep your word.
 The world is full of bullsh*t and fake promises.
-One of the best ways to keep that at ba, is to be honest and tell the truth.
+One of the best ways to keep that at bay is, to be honest and tell the truth.

 Part of this is about being open.
 Being genuine and truly listening.
 Sometimes people listen to respond.
 But sometimes you just need to listen – to understand.
 Openness paves the way for strong communication and acceptance.
 These are two beautiful things.
 Grow them.

 Be a walking and talking version of integrity.
 Keep away from shallowness and gossip.
 If someone confides in you, don’t break that confidence.
-Don’t allow negative emotion to cloud your judgement or dictate your behavior.
-Control your emotions and realize –
+Don’t allow negative emotion to cloud your judgment or dictate your behavior.
+Control your emotions and realize…

 What others say and do is their stuff.
 What you say and do is your stuff.
 There is a huge difference here.